mathebuddy/mathebuddy-compiler/README.md

   ```

   Correctness of an answer is determined by a boolean condition or variable.
-  You are allowed to mix static static and dynamix anwsers.
+  You are allowed to mix static static and dynamic answers.

 - `Single Choice Exercise`